edzaga/sql-course/sql-course-en/lectures/week4/lecture15.rst

 c) sID->>bedroom, sID->>courseNum
 d) sID->>bedroom, sID->>courseNum, bedroom->>courseNum

-The correct alternative is ( c ) as for a stundet there are many bedrooms and he/she can take many courses.
+The correct alternative is ( c ) as for a student there are many bedrooms and he/she can take many courses.
 Both alternatives (a) and (b) omit one dependency.
 And alternative (d) says that all students of each bedroom take the same set of courses.